open-policy-agent/opa/site/tutorials/docker-authorization/index.md

 $ ./opa run --server --log-level debug
 ```

 OPA will run until it receives a signal to stop.
-Open another terminal to continue with the rest of the example.
+Open another terminal to continue with the rest of the tutorial.

 ### 4. Download the [open-policy-agent/opa-docker-authz](https://github.com/open-policy-agent/opa-docker-authz) executable.